Hurricane Otto: Costa Rica

 The precursor to Otto affected Costa Rica since November 16, bringing torrential rainfall.
 Flooding was reported in Corredores, Coto Brus, Golfito, and Osa.
 Streets and residences were damaged by the floods.
 At least 7 schools were forced to briefly shut down.

 Otto was the first hurricane to pass directly over Costa Rica since records began.
 In Costa Rica, some areas near the border with Nicaragua observed over a month's worth of rainfall; three-day accumulations exceeded 8 in in many areas.
 The highest recorded total was 12.11 in at the Miravalles Volcano.
 The National Meteorological Institute of Costa Rica reported that Otto killed at least ten people in the country, mostly from flash flooding and landslides, including six in Upala, three in Bagaces, and one in Guayabo.
 Costa Rican president Luis Guillermo Solis described the situation as "chaotic and unprecedented," with the worst effects in Upala canton.
 Authorities calculated at least ₡106 billion (US$192.2 million) in damages across the country, including ₡38 billion (US$68.9 million) in Upala canton, and another ₡19 billion (US$34.4 million) in Bagaces.
 The hurricane damaged 14 water systems.
+The hurricane caused approximately ₡8.1 billion (US$15 million) in damage to the coffee industry.
 The president declared three days of national mourning in the wake of the hurricane.
 Officials opened 38 shelters that housed 3,370 people, mostly in Upala.

 Aftermath

 About 10,000 people required humanitarian assistance following the storm.
 Local Red Cross volunteers, police officers, and firefighters brought food and other supplies to the 42 communities left isolated due to Otto.
 By November 29, roads were repaired and cleared in most areas.

-Due to Otto's significant impacts in Central America, especially in Costa Rica, Panama and Nicaragua, the name Otto was retired from the 6-year rotating list of Atlantic hurricane names by the WMO's Hurricane Committee on March 26, 2017, and will never again as a storm name in the Atlantic basin.
-It was replaced with Owen, which went unused in 2022.
+Because of the storm's significant impact in Central America, the name Otto was retired in March 2017 by the World Meteorological Organization, and will never again be used as a storm name in the Atlantic basin.
+It was replaced with Owen for the 2022 Atlantic hurricane season.